gehaxelt/SSHFP-Notification-Study-AE/README.txt

 The tool can be used to scan a list of domains for SSHFP misconfigurations.
 After performing the analysis of the observed SSHFP entries and corresponding SSH servers, the result will include a list of domains and their type of misconfiguration (e.g., missing DNS or Mismatching fingerprints).

-Find more information in the scanning tool's README.
+Find more information in the "artifact" folder and the scanning tool's README (02-scanning-tool).

 # 3. Selftest Tool

 This folder contains the selftest tool which we developed for our notification study to allow affected users to verify their misconfiguration and mitigiation of this issue.

-Find more information in the selftest tool's README.
+Find more information in the "artifact" folder and the selftest tool's README (03-selftest-tool).

 # 4. Analysis Scripts

 In order to analyze our data from the scanning tool and selftest tool, we developed several scripts.

-Find more information about the scripts and their functionality in the analysis script's README.
+Find more information in the "artifact" folder and the scanning tool's README (04-analysis-scripts).

-# Comprehensiveness

-As a note to reviewers:
-Since some scripts and intermediate datasets pose a risk of deanonymization due to their specificity, they cannot be shared with the reviewers.
-However, we share the relevant and interesting code and ground-truth data (e.g. the scanning-tool, selftest-tool, domain datasets used as the basis), as well as dummy datasets where necessary, to provide the most relevant information to reproduce our work.
-The excluded scripts and datasets are primarily related to the post-experiment analysis, which means the data collection and scanning is not affected by data being anonymized.

 # References